TanStack/query/docs/framework/vue/guides/custom-client.md

 ### Custom context key

 You can also customize the key under which `QueryClient` will be accessible in Vue context.
-This can be usefull is you want to avoid name clashing between multiple apps on the same page with Vue2.
+This can be useful is you want to avoid name clashing between multiple apps on the same page with Vue2.

 It works both with default, and custom `QueryClient`